-Battelle for Kids is fortunate to work with educators across the country who are doing some pretty amazing things to move education forward for student success.
-For more than 15 years, we’ve been innovating and helping educators nationally and internationally to adopt high-impact strategies and solutions for sustainable impact in their school systems.
+Battelle for Kids is fortunate to work with educators across the country who are doing some pretty amazing things to create high-quality 21st century learning experiences for their students.
+For more than 15 years, we’ve been innovating and helping educators nationally and internationally to adopt high-impact strategies and solutions for sustainable impact in their school districts.

 Our work has impacted more than 6 million students and more than 400,000 educators.